Cyber-Incident-Monitor/TraCINg-Server/README.md

   * rejectUnauthorized: if true unauthorized sensors are rejected

 ## Server Interface ##
-A sensor must stick to the following JSON notation of a data entry to be sent to this server:
+A sensor must stick to the following JSON notation of a data entry to be sent to this server.
+Note that the data entry must be in one line and must not be separated by line breaks as shown here for a better readability:
 ```json
 {
 	"sensor": {